-Many cinema lovers may spend their whole life without sitting through even one experimental or bold movie in theater.
+Many cinema lovers may spend their whole life without sitting through even one experimental or bold movie in theatre.
 That is the fate of such movies around the world.
 Such films might not be able to satisfy the mass viewers.
 Experimental movies become popular when it reaches home screens from big screens.
-Occasionally few such movies have done well in theaters also, thank God.
+Occasionally few such movies have done well in theatres also, thank Lord.

-These are the four most boldest attempts in Tamil cinema history.
+These are the four most boldest movies in Tamil cinema history.

 Below is a conversation in the film, immediately after Gandhiji being shot and killed –